jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your Google Calendar to help you manage your schedule, answers your questions via web search, and holds natural conversations.
+A conversational AI assistant that connects to your Google Calendar to help you manage your schedule, answers your questions via web search, and holds natural conversations with persistent memory.

 ---

 ## Features

 - **Conversational AI Core:** Powered by LangGraph and Groq's Llama 3 for stateful, low-latency conversations.

+- **Persistent Conversation Memory:** Utilizes LangGraph's checkpointer system with SQLite to remember conversations, allowing you to stop and resume your session at any time.
 - **Advanced Google Calendar Integration:**
   + **Read Events with NLU:** Understands natural language queries for dates and ranges like "tomorrow", "next Friday", or "in the next 3 days".

   + **Create Events:** Schedule new appointments and meetings directly through conversation (e.g., "Add a meeting tomorrow at 2 PM for an hour").
 - **General Knowledge Q&A:** Uses Tavily Search to answer questions about real-time events, facts, and general knowledge.
-- **Hybrid Functionality:** Can differentiate between a general chat and a specific task, using tools only when necessary.
+- **Intelligent Tool Use:** Differentiates between chat and tasks, using tools only when necessary and asking clarifying questions for missing details.
 - **Interactive Notebook Environment:** All development and interaction happens within a single, easy-to-use `assistant.ipynb` file.

 ---